Measurement of Energy Resolution with the NEXT-White Silicon Photomultipliers: Definition and contributions to the energy resolution

 For an ideal Gaussian response, this would correspond to the full width at half maximum (FWHM), the typical metric used to quantify detector energy resolutions in nuclear physics.
 For the NEXT-White detector, following \cite{NEXT:EresStudies} and assuming each contribution is independent of the others, the energy resolution can be written as:

-where $F$ is the Fano factor, $\overline{N}_i$ is the average number of ionization electrons produced, $J$ is the Conde-Policarpo factor or the relative variance in the number of photons produced in the EL region per ionization electron with an average of $\overline{N}_{EL}$ (i.e. the EL gain), $\overline{N}_{PE}$ is the average number of photons detected, $\sigma_q/q$ is the relative variance in the sensor gain, $\sigma_n^2(V)$ is the variance of the noise rate of the sensors, and $V$ represents the volume of the event being measured.
-This $V$ dependence of the noise is due to the increased noise when including more SiPMs and more time samples (related to the $z$ extent of the event).
-This analysis uses point-like $\Kr$ events where $V$ is a constant, but the results will be extrapolated to higher energy events with larger tracks in the Section~\ref{sec:dis}:~Discussion.
+where $F$ is the Fano factor, $\overline{N}_i$ is the average number of ionization electrons produced, $J$ is the Conde-Policarpo factor or the relative variance in the number of photons produced in the EL region per ionization electron with an average of $\overline{N}_{EL}$ (i.e. the EL gain), $\overline{N}_{PE}$ is the average number of photons detected, $\sigma_q/q$ is the relative variance in the sensor gain, $\sigma_n^2(V)$ is the variance of the noise rate of the sensors, and $V$ represents the volume of the event being measured, or the 3D extent of the ionized electrons produced by the primary particle.
+This volume determines the number of SiPMs and times slices used in the measurement, which in the case of $\Kr$ events is an approximately constant volume.
+An increase in the effective detection volume must be considered for the extrapolation to higher energy events, as discussed in Section~\ref{sec:dis}.

 The first term accounts for the variance in the number of ionization electrons, where, for gaseous xenon, $F = 0.15$ \cite{Fano1947}.
 The second term accounts for the variance in the amplification of the signal in the EL region.
 Measurements have shown that $J/\overline{N}_{EL} << F$, making this term negligible to the total energy resolution \cite{NEXT:EresStudies}.
 The third term represents the efficiency in collecting the photons, which can be approximated with a Poisson distribution for a large number of photons and low collection efficiency.
 This is an effective estimate, as $\Kr$ events produce on the order of $700,000$ photons and the number of photoelectrons measured is $\sim 13,000$ with PMTs and $\sim 730$ with SiPMs.
 The fourth term gives the variance in converting the detected photons to photoelectrons.
 For SiPMs, $\sigma_q/q \approx 0.1$, extracted from sensor calibration runs, making this term also negligible.
 The last term incorporates the variance of the noise rate in an event due to the SiPMs.
 This analysis measures and subtracts the average amount of noise in the SiPMs, and measures the contribution $\sigma_n^2$ to the energy resolution.